-Are you only operating in Sydney?
+Are you only operating in Sydney and the Central Coast?

 Yes, but we know the Gig Buddies program would work in other towns and cities within Australia.
-Click here to find out Gig Buddies can be rolled out to other parts of the country.
+Click here to find out how Gig Buddies can be rolled out to other parts of the country.

 Do volunteers have to pay for their police checks?

 The NDIS Worker Screening Check is free for volunteers.